uci-iasl/website/README.md

 ### Workflow

-The `master` branch is reserved to always represent the current state of the website as deployed at the [lab address][iasl].
+The `master` branch is reserved to always represent the current state of the website as [publicly hosted][iasl].
 Committing or pushing directly to `master` is prohibited.

-When working on a change, create a separate branch based on the `draft` branch (also the default one), make one or more commits constituting the change and then create a pull request for merging your branch back into `draft`.
+When working on a change, create a separate branch based on the `draft` branch, make one or more commits constituting the change and then create a pull request for merging your branch back into `draft`.
-You can also use another branch based on `draft` as a starting point (useful when collaborating on different chunks of a single big change).
+You can also use another branch based on `draft` as a starting point (useful when collaborating on different chunks of a single big change, e.g., a new project page).
-Each pull request should roughly correspond to a single logical change.
+Each pull request should roughly correspond to a single logical change, regardless of the amount of code it affects.

-The maintainers make sure that the proposed changes look good technically and do not break the build, then merge them into `draft`, where they are subject to review, discussion, and proposals of further edits.
+The maintainers make sure that the proposed changes do not break the build, look good technically, and follow the website guidelines, before merging them into `draft`, where they are subject to discussion and proposals of further edits.
+The code in `draft` should always compile to a working website without errors.
 From there, whenever ready, the changes are merged into `master` for deployment.